MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/licensing/error-code-6031-buy-licenses-office-365.md

 - Office 365
 ---

 # "Sorry!
-We can't process your request right now" error code 6031 message when you buy licenses in the Office 365 portal
+We can't process your request right now" error code 6031 message when you buy licenses

 ## Symptoms